mre/endler.dev/content/2020/folklore/index.md

 +++
 title="Hacker Folklore"
-date=2020-04-22
+date=2020-04-23
 draft=true

 [extra]
 subtitle="Because Computer Etymology sounded boring."
 +++

 Some computer terms have a surprising legacy.
-Many of them are derived from long obsolete technologies.
+Many of them are derived from long-obsolete technologies.
 This post tries to dust off the exciting history of some of these terms that we use every day but aren't quite sure about their origins.

 Most of the content comes from sources like Wikipedia (with reference where appropriate), but the explanations are hard to hunt down if you don't know what you're looking for.
-This is a living document and I'm planning to update in case of reader submissions.
+This is a living document, and I'm planning to update in case of reader submissions.

 ## Bike-Shedding